MartijnVisser/flink-only-sql/README.md

 Another common use case in SQL is that you need join data from multiple sources.
-In the next example, you will display a notification to the user of the website who has visited the homepage more then 3 times in 10 seconds.
+In the next example, you will display a notification to the user of the website who has visited the homepage more than 3 times in 10 seconds.
 If the `identifier` is `MartijnsMac`, the notification will display a link to the author's Twitter handle.
 The Twitter handle is retrieved from the external source.
 In case the identifier is different, no link will be included.